 A product is an item produced or procured by the business to satisfy the needs of the customer.
-It is the actual item which is held for sale in the market.
+It is the actual item that is held for sale in the market.
 A company usually sells different types of products.
-For e.g. Coca-cola has around 3500+ product brands in its portfolio.
+For example, Coca-Cola has around 3500+ product brands in its portfolio.
 These different product brands are also known as product lines.
-Combination of all these product lines constitutes the product mix.
+A combination of all these product lines makes up the product mix.

 The width of the mix refers to the number of product lines the company has to offer.

-For e.g., If a company produce only soft drinks and juices, this means its mix is two products wide.
-Coca-Cola deals in juices, soft drinks, and mineral water and hence the product mix of Coca-Cola is three products wide.
+For example – if a company produces only soft drinks and juices, this means its mix is two products wide.
+Coca-Cola deals in juices, soft drinks, and mineral water, and hence the product mix of Coca-Cola is three products wide.

 The depth of the product mix refers to the total number of products within a product line.
 There can be variations in the products of the same product line.
-For e.g. Colgate has different variants under the same product line like Colgate advanced, Colgate active salt, etc.
+For example – Colgate has different variants under the same product line like Colgate advanced, Colgate active salt, etc.

 Product mix consistency refers to how closely products are linked to each other.
-Less the variation among products more is the consistency.
+Less the variation among products, more the consistency.
 For example, a company dealing in just dairy products has more consistency than a company dealing in all types of electronics.

 Product Mix vs Product Line

 A product mix is a group of everything a company sells.

 However, the product line is a subset of the product mix.
 A product line refers to a unique product category or product brand a company offers.